enlight/grunt-tsc/README.md

 # grunt-tsc

-> Just executes the TypeScript compiler, optionally passing in a project path.
+> Just executes the TypeScript compiler, passing through any options you wish to provide.

 Gah, another TypeScript plugin for Grunt?
 But, WHY?!
 Because I wanted to set up `tsconfig.json` based builds using the nightly TypeScript builds, and none of the existing TypeScript plugins fit the job at the time.
-However, these days I'd recommend using [grunt-ts](https://github.com/TypeStrong/grunt-ts) if you need something more fully featured.
+These days I prefer using this plugin because it's dead simple, and it lets me use any TypeScript compiler and compiler options I want.
+If you need something more fully featured I recommend using [grunt-ts](https://github.com/TypeStrong/grunt-ts).

 ## Getting Started
 This plugin requires Grunt `~0.4.5`